-Reserve Static Line: An RSL does not usually have a negative impact on any of the above situation other than the recommendation that it be disconnected prior to the upper jumper in lines executing a cutaway.
+An RSL does not usually have a negative impact on any of the above situations, other than the recommendation that it be disconnected prior to the upper jumper in lines executing a cutaway.
 It does not represent an obstacle to any of the other above situations.